zeruhur/loner/index.md

 Interpret the two-word sentence in the context of the current scene.
 Twists will keep the plot and events going in unexpected ways.

-> Now that Zahra knows the content of the datapad, but you roll 1 and 5 on the Twist Table "*A third party*", "*Changes the goal*".
+> Now Zahra knows the content of the datapad, but you roll 1 and 5 on the Twist Table "*A third party*", "*Changes the goal*".
 An agent of the Leton Corporation appears before Zahra with a proposal....

 ## Determine the mood of the next scene